imdone/imdone-atom/README.md

 # imdone-atom

-Task board your TODOs, FIXMEs, HACKs, etc.
+A task-board for TODOs, FIXMEs, HACKs, etc in your code.

 Great issue tracking for tiny teams and MVP's.